Introduction

 PauliProducts

-PauliProducts are combinations of SinglePauliOperators on specific qubits.
+PauliProducts are combinations of SinglePauliOperators on specific spin indices.
 These are the SinglePauliOperators

 , or Pauli matrices, that are available for PauliProducts: